Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Summary and outlook

 \section{Summary and outlook}

 This work presents an approach to compute the out-of-equilibrium corrections to the charm-quark distribution function, both during the initial stage of heavy-ion collisions and at the freeze-out.

 At the initial stage, charm quarks are assumed to undergo a free-streaming phase between their production and the beginning of the fluid dynamics description.
 Employing Landau matching conditions and decomposing the charm production cross section into equilibrium and out-of-equilibrium components, an expression for the charm out-of-equilibrium distribution function can be determined.
 The free-streaming stage generates a non-vanishing diffusion current at the beginning of the hydrodynamic evolution; however, this initial contribution is found to have little impact on the subsequent evolution of the charm-quark fields, which at late times remain comparable to those obtained for $\nu^r(\tau_0,r) = 0$.\\ The out-of-equilibrium corrections at freeze-out are parametrized within a multi-species approach, decomposing the charm-quark fields into the individual contributions of each charm hadron species in the HRGc.
 This procedure allows the derivation of the out-of-equilibrium corrections of each charm hadron.
 Incorporating these corrections at freeze-out enables a consistent computation of the invariant yields.
-In particular, it was observed that neglecting $\delta f_{i,\mathbf{p}}$ produces an unphysical dependence of the charm hadron multiplicity on $D_sT$, while including the corrections restores compatibility with the non-diffusive case across the entire $D_sT$ range explored, thereby confirming the validity of our framework. \\ The present approach to compute the out-of-equilibrium corrections relies on the assumption that $|\delta f_{\mathbf{p}}| \ll f^{(0)}_{\mathbf{p}}$, an approximation that breaks down at large values of the spatial diffusion coefficient or at high transverse momentum.
-In practice, the charm-hadron momentum spectra are observed to become negative beyond a certain value of \pt and/or $D_sT$, which sets a limit on the applicability of the framework.
+In particular, it was observed that neglecting $\delta f_{i,\mathbf{p}}$ produces an unphysical dependence of the charm hadron multiplicity on $D_sT$, while including the corrections restores compatibility with the non-diffusive case across the entire $D_sT$ range explored, thereby confirming the self-consistency validity of our framework. \\ In Sec.~\ref{sec:comparision_with_data}, a comparison between our fluid-dynamic approach and the experimental data is presented.
+Using either the FONLL prediction or the charm production cross section measured by the ALICE Collaboration, the invariant yields of charm mesons are found to be compatible with the data.
+However, a tension in the baryon sector, presumably due to missing high resonance states, is observed.
+The missing resonances can be accounted for by considering tripled statistical weights for all the excited charm baryons, similarly to what is done in Ref.~\cite{Andronic:2021erx}.
+By employing this procedure, and considering the cross section measured by ALICE Collaboration, our model is able to reproduce the experimental invariant yields of various hadron species, as well as their \pt spectra.\\ We underline that the present approach to compute out-of-equilibrium corrections relies on the assumption that $|\delta f_{\mathbf{p}}| \ll f^{(0)}_{\mathbf{p}}$.
+For $D_sT\lesssim0.1$, this is valid in the entirety of the explored \pt range.
+For $0.1\lesssim D_sT\lesssim0.2$, the contribution to the integrated yield from the out-of-equilibrium component is smaller than the equilibrium component; however, the applicability of the model is restricted to \pt $\lesssim 2.5-3$ GeV$/c$, where the spectrum assumes positive values.
+For $D_sT \gtrsim0.2 $, $|\delta f_{\mathbf{p}}| \approx f^{(0)}_{\mathbf{p}}$ both at low and large transverse momenta, meaning that our model is not applicable anymore, and restricting its validity to lower values of the heavy-quark spatial diffusion coefficient.
+This behavior is also signaled by the inverse Reynolds number, as observed in Fig.~\ref{fig:nu_n_ratios} of Appendix \ref{app:reynolds_study}.
+The latter, in fact, grows larger than 1 for high values of $D_sT$, yielding large out-of-equilibrium corrections on the freeze-out surface.
+In summary, the charm-hadron momentum spectra are observed to become negative beyond a certain value of \pt and/or $D_sT$, which sets a limit on the applicability of the framework.
 Future developments may explore alternative methods that guarantee positivity of the distribution function across the full \pt range, such as the maximum entropy approach proposed in Ref.~\cite{Chattopadhyay:2023hpd}.
 This advancement will enable future constraints on the charm diffusion coefficient and the charm production cross section, if not yet experimentally measured, through, for example, a Bayesian analysis of experimental data.